mastrojs/mastrojs.github.io/src/content/docs/guide/why-html-css.md

 title: "Motivation: Why learn HTML/CSS?"
 ---

-In this chapter, we quickly go over your options when choosing the tool to build your website with, why HTML and CSS are still key, and why we'll be using a _static site generator_ in this guide.
+In this first chapter of the [Mastro guide](/guide/), we quickly go over your options when choosing a tool to build your website with, why HTML and CSS are still key, and why we'll be using a _static site generator_ in this guide.

 ## You want to build a website?